nearprotocol/nomicon/src/Runtime/Receipts.md

 # Receipt

 All cross-contract (we assume that each account lives in it's own shard) communication in Near happens trough Receipts.
-Receipts are stateful in a sense that they serve not only as messages between accounts but also can be stored in the account storage to await other receipts.
+Receipts are stateful in a sense that they serve not only as messages between accounts but also can be stored in the account storage to await DataReceipts.

+Each receipt has a [`predecessor_id`](#predecessor_id) (who sent it) and [`receiver_id`](#receiver_id) the current account.

+Receipts are one of 2 types: action receipts or data receipts.

+Data Receipts are receipts that contains some data for some `ActionReceipt` with the same `receiver_id`.
+Data Receipts has 2 fields: the unique data identifier `data_id` and `data` the received result.
+`data` is an `Option` field and it indicates whether the result was a success or a failure.
+If it's `Some`, then it means the remote execution was successful and it contains the vector of bytes of the result.

+Each `ActionReceipt` also contains fields related to data:

+- [`input_data_ids`](#input_data_ids) - a vector of input data with the `data_id`s required for the execution of this receipt.
+- [`output_data_receivers`](#output_data_receivers) - a vector of output data receivers.
+It indicates where to send outgoing data.
+Each `DataReceiver` consists of `data_id` and `receiver_id` for routing.

+Before any action receipt is executed, all input data dependencies need to be satisfied.
+Which means all corresponding data receipts has to be received.
+If any of the data dependencies is missing, the action receipt is postponed until all missing data dependency arrives.

+Because Chain and Runtime guarantees that no receipts are missing, we can rely that every action receipt will be executed eventually ([Receipt Matching explanation](#receipt-matching)).

 Each `Receipt` has the following fields: